 There are several types of security vulnerabilities for WordPress.
 We will talk about the ones which are most common –

 - Weak username/password combinations: We don’t think we have to tell you the importance of using a secure password.
-Since the 3.8 version, WordPress itself has started to put more focus on forcing the users to use a strong password.
+Since the 3.8 version, WP itself has started to put more focus on forcing the users to use a strong password.
 There is a built-in password strength detection feature in the admin dashboard.
 The rule of thumb is never to use any predictable username (such as admin), and always use strong passwords.
-These will make it more difficult for the hackers to access your WordPress site.
+These will make it more difficult for the hackers to access your WP site.

 - Theme/plugin bugs: While it is a best practice to use familiar themes and plugins, sometimes the most popular ones can have a hidden security flaw too.
-If that happens, you will find the news in the WordPress blogs.
+If that happens, you will find the news on blogs.
 However, you will probably be safe if you make sure that you are using only trusted themes or plugins.
 Check out the reviews, rating, number of downloads, etc. to analyze the reliability.
 And never ever use pirated themes or plugins.
 It is a known fact that most of these contain harmful code, which can lead to a backdoor in your site.
-You’ll surely end up with a hacked WordPress site in no time if you use pirated versions of themes and plugin.
+You’ll surely end up with a hacked WP site in no time if you use pirated versions of themes and plugin.
 What you think is free will cost you much more than you expect if fixing your hacked website.

 What to Do When Your WordPress is Hacked?